 The heritage-listed Town and Country Hotel was sold in 2015 for a reported $1.8 million – a far cry from the $3 million it changed hands for in 2000 and nearly 20 per cent less than its last selling price of $2,235,000 in 2004.

 The owner of the pub was refused an application to transfer the license to Marrickville in August 2016, and the pub closed after a legal wrangle with the new owner.
-Thankfully though, the pub re-opened in April 2017, although a battle over its pokies is still being fought in the courts.
+Thankfully though, the pub re-opened in April 2017, although a lega battle continued over its pokies and license.